Who Is Louis C.K.?

 Things began to turn around when C.K. got a job as a staff writer for the cable show Caroline’s Comedy Hour.
 In 1993, he worked as a writer on Late Night with Conan O'Brien, helping craft the talk-show host’s very first sketch.
 He later wrote for The Dana Carvey Show and The Chris Rock Show.
 He also wrote and directed the 2001 comedy Pootie Tang.
 Upon its release, Roger Ebert wrote, “Pootie Tang is not bad so much as inexplicable.
 You watch in puzzlement: How did this train wreck happen?”
 C.K. characterizes the film as a flawed movie that only got worse when the studios tried to fix it.

-In 2010, his show Louie premiered on FX, with C.K. writing and directing all 13 episodes per season.
+In 2010, his show Louie premiered, with C.K. writing and directing all 13 episodes per season.
 The show garnered him many accolades, including Emmys in 2012 and 2014 for Outstanding Writing for a Comedy Series.
 Additionally, the comedian earned two Grammys, in 2012 for Best Comedy Album for his concert film Hilarious, and in 2016 for his comedy tour special Live at Madison Square Garden.

 C.K. also started a national comedy tour in October 2012, for which he distributed tickets via his website.
 Despite some skepticism about his sales strategy, his shows began selling out immediately.